jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 .. meta::
   :description: Step-by-step Python TDD tutorial for beginners on "everything is an object": plain pytest functions (no unittest.TestCase) with bare assert isinstance() and assert issubclass() to prove WPass/WParentheses/WObject (class with pass, (), and (object)), None (instance of object but not a class), bool, int, float, str, tuple, list, set and dict all inherit from object.
 Instance vs subclass is the () after the name; issubclass(WPass(), object) and issubclass(None, object) raise TypeError: issubclass() arg 1 must be a class. dir(object) lists 24 dunders including __init__ (version caution).
 Real errors: NameError name 'WPass' is not defined, AssertionError assert not True, TypeError issubclass arg 1 must be a class.
-Project uv init classes, tests/test_classes.py, pytest-watcher, git.
+Project uv init objects, tests/test_objects.py, pytest-watcher, git.
 Jacob Itegboje Pumping Python.
-  :keywords: Jacob Itegboje, Pumping Python, everything is an object, python inherits from object, is None an object python, isinstance issubclass tutorial, bare assert isinstance, class pass parentheses object, instance vs subclass python, TypeError issubclass arg 1 must be a class, AssertionError assert not True, NameError WPass is not defined, dir(object) dunder __init__, test_is_none_an_object, uv init classes pytest-watcher, WPass WParentheses WObject, python TDD everything is an object, class vs instance parentheses, python object base class dunder methods, None is not a class for issubclass, python test driven development classes object, learning python inheritance for beginners
+  :keywords: Jacob Itegboje, Pumping Python, everything is an object, python inherits from object, is None an object python, isinstance issubclass tutorial, bare assert isinstance, class pass parentheses object, instance vs subclass python, TypeError issubclass arg 1 must be a class, AssertionError assert not True, NameError WPass is not defined, dir(object) dunder __init__, test_is_none_an_object, uv init objects pytest-watcher, WPass WParentheses WObject, python TDD everything is an object, class vs instance parentheses, python object base class dunder methods, None is not a class for issubclass, python test driven development objects object, learning python inheritance for beginners

 .. include:: ../links.rst